sg893052/sonic-buildimage/L3/Subinterfaces/sonic-sub-port-intf-hld.md

 - Sub-interface as mirror destination port will not be supported.

 ## 3.32 NTP:
+NTP over subinterfaces is supported.

 ## 3.33 DNS:
+DNS over subinterfaces is supported.

 ## 3.34 TACACS:
+TACACS over subinterfaces is supported.

 # 4 Event flow diagrams
 ## 4.1 Sub port interface creation